Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 {
     static InnerMonobehaviourDesignPattern()
     {
-        // Creating a gameobject that will hold our "secret" component var gameObject = new GameObject();
+        // Creating a GameObject that will hold our "secret" component var gameObject = new GameObject();
         // Properly hiding it from other colleagues that shall not modify it gameObject.hideFlags = HideFlags.HideInHierarchy | HideFlags.HideInInspector;